Winter Car Maintenance Checklist

 Check the Tire Pressure and Condition of Treads

 Your tire’s tread is necessary for traction, but if the tread is low or unevenly worn, driving in wet or slippery conditions can become even more dangerous.
 If you usually see a lot of snow, you may want to consider investing in a set of winter tires.
-The softer rubber of snow tires stays flexible in colder temperatures and the treads are designed specifically to provide better grip in snow and ice.
-If you decide to purchase snow tires, be sure to purchase a full set of four as driving on mismatched tires can be dangerous and bad for your vehicle.

 Ensure All Exterior Lights are Properly Functioning for Visibility